-As famous for his antics at the poker table and bad beat tirades as he is for his incredible record as a tournament player, Phil Hellmuth Jr. will always be known as the Poker Brat.
+As famous for his antics and bad beat tirades as he is for his incredible record as a tournament player, Phil Hellmuth Jr. will always be (and always be known as) the Poker Brat.

-He also holds the distinction of being the youngest man to win the WSOP Main Event after beating two-time defending champion Johnny Chan in 1989 at just 24 years old, that record has now been surpassed.
+While he once held the distinction of being the youngest player to win the WSOP Main Event, after beating two-time defending champion Johnny Chan in 1989 at just 24 years old, that record has now been surpassed.
 But his 138 total career WSOP cashes is still second-to-none and he's the only player to win both the WSOP Main Event and the WSOP Europe Main Event.

-Born on July 16, 1964 in Madison, Wisconsin, the first of five children, Hellmuth is the son of an assistant dean and professor at the University of Wisconsin who holds an M.B.A., J.D. and Ph.D.
+Born on July 16, 1964 in Madison, Wisconsin, Hellmuth is the son of an assistant dean and professor at the University of Wisconsin and the oldest of five siblings.

-Growing up with five siblings, Hellmuth played a number of different board games with his brothers and sisters and was always competitive, feeling like he had to win because he was the oldest.
+Growing up in a big family, Hellmuth says he always played a number of different board and card games with his brothers and sisters and was desperately competitive, feeling like he had to win because he was the oldest.

-He learned the game of poker while he was a student at the University of Wisconsin, moving up from cash games at the student union to higher stakes poker with the professors and eventually dropping out of school to play professionally, much to the chagrin of his academic father.
+He learned the game of poker while he was a student at the University of Wisconsin and moving up from cash games at the student union to higher stakes poker with the professors before eventually dropping out of school to play professionally -- much to the chagrin of his academic father.

-After the win at the 1989 WSOP, Hellmuth spent the next decade and a half accumulating more tournament victories than any other professional poker player before him.
-In addition to the ten WSOP bracelets, he has more than 50 tournament titles, five World Poker Tour top-ten finishes and has amassed tournament winnings in excess of $8.8 million.
+After his win at the 1989 WSOP Hellmuth spent the next decade and a half accumulating more tournament victories than any other professional poker player before him.
+In addition to his 15 WSOP bracelets he has more than 50 tournament titles, five World Poker Tour Top 10 finishes and has amassed tournament winnings in excess of $22 million.

 While Hellmuth's reputation for having a huge ego and a less than professional attitude when he loses has earned him the "Poker Brat" nickname, it has also made him a favorite of poker television producers across the globe.